 - Healthcare & Social

 - Retail & Wholesale

 - Clothing, Shoes, Sports Equipment

 - Restaurants & Food Services

 - Travel & Leisure

 To facilitate evaluations about one’s own employer and other employers within one’s industry, Statista conducted the survey anonymously through online access panels.
 Online access panels are provided by professional survey companies and often used in consumer research to reach out to specific target groups.
 Participants register and are invited to take part in surveys for which they qualify according to their socio-demographic data.
-For the employer study, participants with diverse sociodemographic backgrounds were invited by which a representative sample of employees working part- or full time for large companies in Singapore could be generated.
+For the employer study, participants with diverse socio-demographic backgrounds were invited with which a representative sample of employees working part- or full-time for large companies in Singapore could be generated.

-In addition to the online access panels, eligible employees were also invited via The Straits Times' website to participate during the field phase (early August to early October 2021), and thousands were directed to complete the online survey from their platform.
+In addition to the online access panels, eligible employees were also invited via The Straits Times' website to participate during the field phase (August to end of October 2022), and thousands were directed to complete the online survey from its platform.

 The final sample consisted of over 17,000 employees.